ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 may be changed
 based on a UTO option received from the remote peer.
 This boolean becomes false when `Timeout for aborting Connection` (see {{conn-timeout}}) is used.

+### Group Connection Limit

+Name:
+: groupConnLimit

+Type:
+: Numeric (with special value `Unlimited`)

+Default:
+: Unlimited

+This property controls the number Connections that may arrive from a peer as new members of the Connection's group.
+Similar to SetNewConnectionLimit(), this limits the number of ConnectionReceived Events that will occur, but constrained to the group of the Connection associated with this property.
+In case of a multi-streaming transport, this takes the role of a limit on the number of allowed streams.

 ## Connection Lifecycle Events